Real-Time Human Reconstruction and Animation using Feed-Forward Gaussian Splatting: Experiment Details

-\textbf{Training Details.} The proposed model is trained on a single 48GB RTX 6000 GPU.
-To accelerate convergence and efficiently manage memory, we employ a progressive resolution training strategy.
-The network is initially pre-trained from scratch on the THuman 2.1 dataset at a lower resolution of $256 \times 256$ for $60,000$ iterations with a batch size of $8$, requiring approximately 32 hours.
-Subsequently, the model is fine-tuned at the target resolution of $512 \times 512$ for an additional $10,000$ iterations with a reduced batch size of $4$.
-Throughout the entire training process, parameters are optimized using AdamW with a base learning rate of $4 \times 10^{-4}$, a cosine learning rate decay scheduler, and a weight decay of $0.05$.
+\textbf{Training Details.} All computational experiments and training procedures for the proposed model are executed leveraging a single 48GB RTX 6000 GPU to ensure hardware consistency.
+To accelerate the rate of convergence and efficiently manage GPU memory overhead, we strategically employ a progressive resolution training strategy.
+The neural network is initially pre-trained from scratch on the THuman 2.1 dataset at a reduced lower resolution of $256 \times 256$ for a total of $60,000$ iterations using a batch size of $8$, a process requiring approximately 32 hours of compute time.
+Subsequently, the model undergoes a fine-tuning phase at the final target resolution of $512 \times 512$ for an additional $10,000$ iterations with a proportionally reduced batch size of $4$.
+Throughout the entirety of the training process, the network parameters are optimized utilizing the AdamW optimizer with a base learning rate of $4 \times 10^{-4}$, combined with a cosine learning rate decay scheduler and a standard weight decay factor of $0.05$.